abuubaida01/Car_Price_Prediction/README.md

 ## Summary
 ---
 - This Project is based on PAKWHEELS.COM dataset, which I have downloaded from Kaggel.
-- Here all you need to do is just fill a form, and then you will be shown the best estimation of car price with 96% accuracy.
+- Here all you need to do is just fill the form, and then you will be shown the best estimated price of your car with 96% accuracy.

 ## Model.
 ---